Recruitment and Retention

 The Missouri Career Development and Teacher Excellence Plan (Career Ladder Program) is a voluntary performance pay matching program established by statute.
 The General Assembly makes an annual appropriation for the purpose of providing the state's share of the Career Ladder Program.
 The Career Ladder Grant Program supports salary supplements for teaching staff to provide compensation for additional responsibilities and voluntary efforts performed for which a teacher does not already receive some type of compensation.
 The career advancement program is a matching fund program.
 Up to 60 percent of the additional salary supplement shall come from state grant funds, and the remaining amount not less than 40 percent and any related benefit costs coming from local sources.
 This grant is subject to appropriation on an annual basis.

-This Career Ladder Program Annual Report provides information on district activities, state and district funding and is used to monitor progress on the impact of the Career Ladder Program.
+This Career Ladder Program Annual Report and the Final Allocations Chart provide information on district activities, state and district funding, and are used to monitor progress on the impact of the Career Ladder Program.

 Teacher Baseline Salary Grants